AJLab-GH/resume/README.md

-# Resume Automation Repository
+# Resume

-Welcome to the **Resume Automation Repository**!
+Welcome to the **Resume** Repository!
 This project automates the process of generating polished, themed PDF resumes using structured data from `resume.json`.
 The entire workflow is driven by GitHub Actions, ensuring that your resumes are always up-to-date with minimal manual effort.

 ## Overview